kvankova/code-embedder/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

 ```
-You need to create a secret with write and repo permissions in the repository settings to pass it as `GITHUB_TOKEN` in the workflow.
+You need to create a secret with repo: write permissions in the repository settings to pass it as `GITHUB_TOKEN` in the workflow.
 In case of setting up a 🔑 **fine-grained token**, you need to set repository permissions to obtain:
 - **Read** access to actions, metadata and secrets.
 - **Read** and **Write** access to contents (code).